Looking for counselling or psychotherapy?

 Seeking therapy can feel daunting.
 It’s important to find someone you feel comfortable with – someone you can ask questions of or say, ‘that doesn’t feel right’; someone you can sit in silence with; someone who is deeply interested in you and your experience of the world.

-If you’d like to see whether I’m that person, the first step is for us to have a brief, free phone call and, if it feels right, to meet for an introductory session.
+If you’d like to see whether I’m that person, the first step is for us to have a free initial phone call and, if it feels right, to meet for an introductory session.
 If it feels like a good fit, we can arrange a time to meet regularly, for around 60 minutes each session, at the same time each week.
 We might agree to meet for a short time (usually 12 sessions), a longer time (6 months to a year), or without any fixed ending.

 My training and way of working is integrative, which means that I draw on different ways of understanding human experience to find an approach that works best for you.
-You might have heard of some of these before – person-centred, existential, psychodynamic, or body psychotherapy, for example – or you might not.
+You might have heard of some of these before – relational, person-centred, existential, psychodynamic, or body psychotherapy, for example – or you might not.

 For more information about counselling and psychotherapy and how to make the most of it, take a look at the British Association for Counselling and Psychotherapy’s guide, Thinking about therapy?